Making an Italian-American feast? Then you need to know what to serve with lasagna!

-After all, who doesn’t lust over layers upon layers of al dente pasta, tasty ground meat, creamy bechamel sauce, and rich melted cheese?
+After all, who doesn’t lust over layers of al dente pasta, tasty ground meat, creamy bechamel sauce, and rich melted cheese?

 So, if you’re serving lasagna at your next party and want to impress your guests with your mad cooking skills, you’ve come to the right place.

 This appetizing starter is very simple to whip up – just put together your favorite meats, cheeses, fruits, and veggies.

 Pasta and bread is one of the most classic pairings ever created, and for good reason.
 Bread works like a sponge that soaks up all that flavorful pasta sauce.

 Some of the best types of bread to serve with lasagna include a nice chewy ciabatta, focaccia, asiago, and of course – garlic bread!

 For a truly authentic feel, serve your bread with a small bowls of olive oil for dipping.

 For a fun treat – you can also make garlic breadsticks!

 While you can get store-bought breadsticks, they’re so easy to make that you ought to try baking your own.

 - Combine 3 ½ cups of flour, 2 tablespoons sugar, ½ teaspoon instant yeast, 1 ¾ tablespoons salt, 3 tablespoons of melted unsalted butter, and a cup of water.